DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2021-01-19-homepage-redesign.md

 ---
 post_title: 'Coming Soon: Homepage Redesign'
-date: 2021-01-18T14:00:00.000+00:00
+date: 2021-01-18T14:00:00.000Z
 post_author: Josh Feinberg
 tags: []
 post_intro: New Homepage Redesign coming soon for all DoctorLogic clients.
-post_image: "/uploads/newsletters-_-product-update-images-1.png"
+post_image: /uploads/newsletters-_-product-update-images-1.png
+post_highlight: >-
-post_highlight: We redesigned the new homepage to highlight your most important performance metrics and give you a better understanding of your top website, SEO, & conversion results.
+  We redesigned the new homepage to highlight your most important performance metrics and give you a better understanding of your top website, SEO, & conversion results.
 post_type:
   - blog
 product:
   - website management
 title: Homepage Redesign
+_template: post_template
 ---

 **Coming soon: Your new DoctorLogic "Homepage"**

 New year.
 New look!
 We're starting off 2021 strong and today we wanted to share a sneak peek of an exciting new change coming soon to your DoctorLogic account.
 In a few weeks we'll be rolling out a brand new account Homepage which will be the first page you'll land on each time you login.